-To assess the generality of FK steering for binder design, we applied FK-steered RFdiffusion to a panel of clinically relevant virulence factors from important gram positive bacterial pathogens, \emph{Streptococcus pyogenes} and \emph{Streptococcus pneumoniae}, including pneumolysin (PLY), streptolysin O (SLO), EndoS, IdeS, and C5a peptidase.
+To assess the generality of steering for binder design, we applied the approach to a panel of clinically relevant virulence factors from important Gram-positive bacterial pathogens, \textit{Streptococcus pyogenes} and \textit{Streptococcus pneumoniae}, including pneumolysin (PLY), streptolysin O (SLO), EndoS, IdeS, and C5a peptidase.
 These proteins are key pathogenic virulence factors with characterized catalytic or antibody-binding regions which suggests that they accommodate binding.
-However, to our knowledge, they have not previously been explored as design targets for \emph{de novo} protein binders and are generally structurally diverse.
-FK steering was applied using the interface free energy reward.
-The optimal parameters identified during benchmarking were used: the \emph{immediate} potential, \(\Delta t=2\), \(n_{\text{particles}}=50\), \(t_{\text{start}}=20\), and \(\tau=10\).
-Across all targets, FK-steered RFdiffusion increased the binding reward compared to unguided diffusion, indicating that FK control improves predicted interface affinity across diverse targets (\textbf{Fig. 6}).
+However, to our knowledge, they have not previously been explored as design targets for \textit{de novo} protein binders and are generally structurally diverse.
+Steering was applied using the interface free energy reward and was run using the optimal parameters identified during benchmarking.
+Across all targets, steering increased the binding reward compared to unguided diffusion, indicating that this approach improves predicted interface affinity across diverse targets (\textbf{Fig. 6}).

-Together, these results demonstrate that FK steering provides an effective and general mechanism for introducing controllability into diffusion-based protein generation.
-Across multiple property classes and biological targets, FK steering enhances model performance without modifying or retraining the underlying diffusion network, establishing it as a flexible inference-time framework for directed protein design.
+Together, these results demonstrate that steering provides an effective and general mechanism for introducing controllability into diffusion-based protein generation.
+Across multiple property classes and biological targets, steering enhances model performance without modifying or retraining the underlying diffusion network, establishing it as a flexible inference-time framework for directed protein design.

-\subsection{Discussion}
+\section{Discussion}

-The FK framework provides a principled means to control diffusion-based protein design without retraining or modifying the generative model.
-By reweighting trajectories according to user-defined rewards, FK steering enables targeted exploration of structural space while maintaining stochastic diversity.
-When applied to RFdiffusion and coupled with sequence recovery and relaxation, we show that FK steering effectively directs diffusion models toward desired biochemical and structural properties, including charge distribution, secondary structure composition, and predicted binding affinity.
+Particle-based steering provides a principled means to control diffusion-based protein design without retraining or modifying the generative model.
+By reweighting trajectories according to user-defined rewards, steering enables targeted exploration of structural space while maintaining diversity.
+When applied to RFdiffusion and coupled with sequence recovery and relaxation, we show that the FK formulation effectively directs diffusion models toward desired biochemical and structural properties, including charge distribution, secondary structure composition, and predicted binding affinity.
 The method operates entirely at inference time and supports flexible, property-specific rewards defined over both structure and sequence.